kojobaffoe011/ui-assessment/README.md

 https://www.figma.com/file/fO9SrIq6PCQSoJ8iqT0A3O/Sample-UI?node-id=1%3A2

 # Objectives
+- Fork this repository.
+- Create a new branch in your Github username.
 - Build the user interface exaclty as seen in the design file linked above.
 Alignment, spacing and precision are key.
 - Have a least one product linked to the product description page.
 - No animation needed.
 Micro interaction animations would be a plus although not required.
+- Create a pull request when completed.

 # Requirements
 - Web Framework: React or Vue